 - 1 teaspoon salt

 - 3/4 cup milk

-2 Add the sweet and spicy paprika, marjoram, thyme and bay leaf.
-Sauté another minute, until fragrant.
+2 Add spices: Sprinkle with the sweet and spicy paprikas and toss to coat.
+Stir in the marjoram, thyme, and bay leaf.
+Cook for another minute, until fragrant.